ongov/Ontario.ca-Jamstack-Toolkit/README.md

 ### Site Root Configuration

-Jamstack sites deployed to Ontario.ca will need to configure a site root based on their deployed subfolder.
-The `siteRootEnvs` object in `src/_data/globals.js` can be used for these purposes.
+Jamstack sites deployed to Ontario.ca will need to configure a site root based on their deployment subfolder.
+The `siteRootEnvs` object in `src/_data/app/app-globals.js` can be used for these purposes.

 ### Build Output Configuration